magnesiumlabs/lasco/src/components/filter/contrast/README.md

 # Contrast

-Class generator for setting `contrast` property for an element.
+Class generator for setting `contrast` filter property for an element.

 ## Classes